delawaremathguy/ShoppingList/README.md

 *  I have made the "Add New Shopping Item" button present as a Sheet, although if you later want to edit it, you'll transition using a NavigationLink.
 (The same happens for "Add a New Location.")
 You might be interested in seeing how to do this -- it turns out to be pretty simple.

+* I am puzzled by how to handle rotation.
+Rotate from a compact-width orientation into a regular-width orientation  (e.g., iPhone 11) and, yes, you get something surprising (I understand that part and think I can handle that later).
+But then rotate back into a compact-width orientation and the display goes a little strange.

 *  ~~I'm puzzled for now on one thing.
 The MainView of this app is a TabView, embedded in a NavigationView, and therefore the MainView owns the navigation bar.
 The individual TabViews that appear in the MainView apparently cannot adjust the navigation bar themselves when they appear (e.g., add their own leading or trailing items or even change the title).
 There might be a way for the MainView to work with this (I already control the title by the active TabView tag), but it seems counter-intuitive that the MainView needs to know how each individual TabView wants its navigation bar to be configured~~.

 *  I still get console messages at runtime about tables laying out outside the view hierarchy, and one that's come up recently of "Trying to pop to a missing destination." (current set-up is XCode 11.5, simulator & myiPhone on iOS13.5, and MacOS 10.15.5).
+Since I added contextMenus, I get a plenty of "Unable to simultaneously satisfy constraints" messages.
 I'm ignoring them for now, and I have already seen fewer or none of these in testing out XCode 12.
 Several internet comments  seem to be saying ignoring most of these messages is the right thing to do for now.

 *  I have been constantly struggling with visual updates in SwiftUI, although not so much anymore.
 For example, this is the classic update problem: say List A has an array of (CoreData) objects.
 Tap on an item in List A, navigate to View B in which you can edit the fields of the object, save the changes to CoreData, then return to List A -- only to find that data for the object has not been visually updated.
 The current code is working quite fine on visual updating and you may see a comment or two in the code about this.

 *  I'm looking at the new SwiftUI releases from WWDC right now and can definitely use quite a bit of it very easily (e.g., a ColorPicker); i think you may see a ShoppingList14 (for iOS 14) from me sometime soon to play with.

+However, please be aware that there will be a point  where I will stop working on this project in  public.  **That time is coming soon**.
+I'd like to look at CloudKit support for the database separately for my own use (this could return to public view if I run into trouble and have to ask for help); but after that, any future development is probably not going to happen.
+For example, expanding the app and database to support multiple "Stores," each of which has "Locations," and having "ShoppingItems" being many-to-many with Locations so one item can be available in many Stores would be a nice exercise.
+But I don't gain anything more in the way of learning about SwiftUI to support that.

+I built this project  in  public only as an experiment, and as a reference in trying to offer some suggested code to the many developers who keep running into the generic problem of: an item appears in View A; it is edited in View B; but its appearance in View A does not get updated properly.
+I was also hoping I might get a comment or two along the way about what I am doing right or doing wrong.
+But I am  not at all interested in creating the next great shopping list app or moving any of this to the App Store.  *The world really does not need a new list-making app*.